The ICRETH Team

 Lucy McCombes is a tourism and community development professional with an academic background in Social Anthropology of Development and Responsible Tourism Management.
 She currently teaches social impacts of tourism and managing host-guest interaction.

 Dr Neil Ormerod is a Research Fellow at ICRETH.
 Neil specialises in evaluation studies within the fields of environmental management, tourism and recreation.
 His current research interests focus on outdoor recreation and tourism spaces, mobilities, and the commodification of outdoor sports and activities.

 Dr Davina Stanford

-Dr Davina Stanford is Research Fellow at Leeds Beckett University and teaches on the Responsible Tourism MSc.
+Dr Davina Stanford is a Senior Lecturer at Leeds Beckett University and teaches on the Responsible Tourism MSc.

 Dr Davide Sterchele

 Davide joined Leeds Beckett University as a Leverhulme Visiting Fellow in January 2013 from the University of Padua, Italy, where he completed a PhD in sociology with an ethnographic study on football and inter-ethnic relationships in post-war Bosnia & Herzegovina.